ltelab/disdrodb/docs/source/data.rst

 Download the DISDRODB raw data archive
 ---------------------------------------

-Prerequisite: First clone the disdrodb-data repository as described above to get the folder structure, metadatas and issues.
+Prerequisite: First clone the disdrodb-data repository as described above to get the DISDRODB directory structure.
 Objective: You would like to download the raw data referenced in some metadata ``<station_name>.yml`` file.

 In order to download the data, you should be in a virtual environment with the disdrodb package installed!